Peanut Chicken Stir Fry is a super good meal you will want to make again and again. Easy peasy 35-minute recipe.

 What You Need

 For this recipe, I use a small saucepan to make the sauce before pouring it into the larger pot that contains the veggies and chicken.
 I don’t have a wok and I use a large (about 14 inches) nonstick, flat frying pan with a lid.
 I also make the rice in an old-fashioned rice cooker if I’m making standard white rice (the cooker doesn’t work well for brown rice).
-I don’t think you can get a rice cooker (picture below) like we have anymore, but using electric rice cookers (affiliate link) or Instant Posts are super easy.
+I don’t think you can get a rice cooker (picture below) like we have anymore, but using electric rice cookers (affiliate link) or Instant Pots are super easy.

 I used a chef's knife, cutting boards (one for chicken and one for veggies), a large skillet and a small sauce pan, measuring cups and spoons, wooden spoons, and various sized glass bowls to hold the ingredients.